 Example: 2013-2014 Took a leave of absence to focus on furthering and completing advanced education (MBA.)

 Example: June 2015 – Seeking career opportunity in IT Security.
 During this time I am providing pro-bono system administration and security services for XYZ not-for-profit and teaching online security course through ABC University.

 IS THIS PERSON A CONTRACTOR OR SERIAL JOB-HOPPER?

 If you’re a contractor and have been on many assignments with the same firm, or with different firms, it’s okay to list the firm’s name and the titles that you’ve held along with a bullet point or two of your work.
 For candidates who weren’t contractors and have been at a job for less than two years, you should state what you contributed to the job during your time there and again, a simple one-line statement for moving on.

 XYZ Company, January 2010 – February 2011 Lead project manager for e-commerce site launch.
 Managed project timelines, budgets, contractors, internal and external communications. *Company sold to TUV, restructured, and role was eliminated

 2011 – 2013, Software Developer

 Help us to help you.
-If you’ve held several titles, use your Summary statement (or Career Objective) to outline what your next role might be.
-It’s even better if your Summary statement lists the role we’re filling and touches on your experience and how it directly relates to the role we’re filling.
+If you’ve held several titles, use your summary statement to outline what your next role might be.
+It’s even better if your summary statement lists the role we’re filling and touches on your experience and how it directly relates to the role we’re filling.
 Something to keep in mind: most hiring managers don’t want a “Jack or Jill-of-All-Trades, Master-of-None.”
 They want a “Jack or Jill-of-Several-Trades, and a Master-of-Some.”
 Focus on what you want to do, and excel at doing.